 The Sale of Hametz

 We are pleased to offer you the opportunity once again to sell hametz through the synagogue.
 Click here to fill out the form.
-In order to be included in the sale, your form must be received by Monday 26.
+In order to be included in the sale, your form must be received by noon on Monday April 15.

 The Pesah Guide prepared by the Conservative Movement’s Committee on Jewish Law and Standards contains helpful information on preparing our homes for Pesah, and what may and may not be eaten during the holiday.
 You can access it here.